 The Necessity for the Existence of Love

-What is the virtue of love without personality?
-Virtue cannot exist without someone who possesses eternal love.
-By accepting that love is humanity’s eternal purpose, there must exist the Person(s) who eternally possesses love.
-Therefore, believers worship the eternal Person(s) who is love and who created humankind in His likeness for this purpose.
-This person is God.
+What is the virtue of love without persona who possesses the attribute?
+Virtue cannot exist without someone who possesses the attribute of moral goodness.
+Love requires a person who loves.
+By accepting that love is the eternal purpose of humanity, there must exist the Being in Persons who eternally possesses love.
+Therefore, believers worship the eternal Being who is love and who created humankind in His likeness for this purpose.
+This Being is God.
 Love is neither greater than God nor is love below Him.
 As Jesus’s disciple, John taught, “God is love” (1 John 4:8, 16).
 Because of love, the existence of God is obvious.
 Why else are people here?

 Can people learn the full definition of love through secular or materialistic means?
 God’s nature defines love.
 One can observe molecular machines through a microscope or see the grand order of the cosmos through a telescope, yet that person could miss the virtue of love.
 Love is the virtue of God.
 Love is the epitome of morality.
 The biblical writer expressed, “So now faith, hope, and love abide, these three; but the greatest of these is love” (1 Cor 13:13).